chaw-thiri/Objected-Oriented-Programming-/README.md

 [Ex4 : Password manipulation](https://github.com/chaw-thiri/Objected-Oriented-Programming-/tree/main/Lab06ex4)
 [Ex5 : Triangle class](https://github.com/chaw-thiri/Objected-Oriented-Programming-/tree/main/Lab06ex5)

 > p.s.
 All of the solutions here are not guaranteed to be the most efficient in terms of time and space.
-Optimization of my codes is always welcomed.
+Code optimizations are always welcomed.